Skip to the main content

 There are a number of programs to help Indigenous workers choose an apprenticeship program and meet its entrance requirements.

-• Trade Winds to Success offers trade orientation and pre apprenticeship training programs to help Indigenous people qualify to join the following building trades: boilermaker, carpenter, electrician, insulator, ironworker, millwright, plumber, steamfitter/pipefitter and welder.
+• Trade Winds to Success offers trade orientation and pre apprenticeship education programs to help Indigenous people qualify to join the following building trades: boilermaker, carpenter, electrician, insulator, ironworker, millwright, plumber, steamfitter/pipefitter and welder.
 The program focuses on Indigenous people living in Edmonton and Calgary.

 • A Prior Learning Assessment can help you gain recognition for your previous work experience or the successful completion of a recognized pre-employment program.